mcsee/Software-Design-Articles/Articles/Opinion/Rethinking Leap Years Why Your Favorite Programming Language's Approach May Be Flawed/readme.md

 To simplify the problem, let's assume a Year is a [leap](https://en.wikipedia.org/wiki/Leap_year) when it is evenly divisible by 4, except if it's also divisible by 100, but it is a leap year if it's divisible by 400.

-The real world and cosmic mechanics are a bit more complicated but it is beyond the scope of this article.
+The real world and cosmic mechanics are a bit more complicated, but it is beyond the scope of this article.

 Let's explore how several programming languages solve this problem: